Womaneater

-The Woman Eater (also known as Womaneater on its original UK release) is a low budget 1958 British horror film directed by Charles Saunders and starring George Coulouris and Vera Day.
+Womaneater (also known as The Woman Eater and The Womaneater) is a 1958 British low budget second feature ('B') horror film directed by Charles Saunders and starring George Coulouris and Vera Day.
+It was written by Brandon Fleming.
 Produced by Guido Coen, the film recounts the story of a crazed scientist who feeds women to a flesh-eating tree in return for a serum that can bring the dead back to life.
-The film was released in the UK in 1958 by Eros Films on a double bill with the Swedish crime drama Blonde in Bondage (1957).

 Plot

-At the Explorers' Club in London, Dr Moran tells the other members about 'a tribe in the depths of the Amazon jungle' which has 'a miracle-working JuJu that can bring the dead back to life' and that he's going on an expedition to get it.
+At the Explorers' Club in London, Dr Moran tells the other members about "a tribe in the depths of the Amazon jungle" which has "a miracle-working JuJu that can bring the dead back to life" and that he's going on an expedition to get it.
 He finds the tribe and witnesses a secret ceremony in which a young woman, entranced by beating drums, is consumed by a large carnivorous tree.
-Moran then nearly dies from 'jungle fever'.
+Moran then nearly dies from "jungle fever".

 Five years later, recovered and back in Britain at his manor house, Moran is experimenting with the tree.
 He has brought it and the tribal drummer, Tanga, back from the Amazon.
 They kidnap a young English woman, Susan Curtis, and Tanga feeds her to the tree.
-'She'll become a part of the plant.
+"She'll become a part of the plant.
 And from it I'll get the serum to bring the dead back to life.
-She won't have died in vain', declares Moran.
+She won't have died in vain", declares Moran.
 However, the experiment fails.
 A dead heart into which Moran injects the serum revives, but dies again after a short time.

 Drive-in advertisement from 1959 for The Woman Eater and co-feature, The H-Man.

 Police Sgt Bolton arrives via bicycle to gently question Moran about the missing Susan.
 Moran denies any knowledge of her.
-That night, at the local Fun Fair, Sally Norton, is working at a sideshow, dancing the 'hula-hula' to attract customers.
+That night, at the local Fun Fair, Sally Norton, is working at a sideshow, dancing the "hula-hula" to attract customers.
 When she takes a break, Jack Venner, who has fallen in love with her at first sight, introduces himself.
 But when the sideshow barker tries to drag Sally back to the show, Jack bests him in a fistfight, which costs Sally her job.
 Jack suggests that she see Moran about becoming an assistant to Moran's housekeeper, Margaret Santor.
 Moran gives Sally the job over the objections of Margaret.